15 Practical Pantry Design Ideas for Any Home, Big or Small

 6. For bigger kitchens, carve out a walk-in pantry

-This resale HDB flat boasts a complete walk-in pantry, carved out from the space at one end of the kitchen, and can be closed off with a sliding door.
+You’ve heard of walk-in wardrobes, but have you heard of walk-in pantries?
+This resale HDB flat boasts one carved out from the space at one end of the kitchen, and can be closed off with a sliding door.

 Design ideas for a pantry in the service yard

-7. Use the service yard counters as a mini-pantry/bar
+7. Have your service yard counter double as a mini-pantry/bar

-8. Use your pantry as a divider between the service yard and kitchen
+8. Turn the divider between your service yard and kitchen into an open pantry

 If you have a recessed corner in your service yard, you could build a flushed pantry in that space to maximise it too.